Galaxy Quest: Casting

-Weaver had loved the script since her first read when Ramis was the director, stating "that great sort of Wizard of Oz story of these people feeling so incomplete in the beginning, and then during the course of this adventure, they come out almost like the heroes they pretended to be in the first place".
+Weaver had loved the script since her first read when Ramis was the director, stating "that great sort of Wizard of Oz story of these people feeling so incomplete in the beginning, and then during the course of this adventure, they come out almost like the heroes they pretended to be in the first place."
 She particularly loved the part of Madison: "to me she was what a lot of women feel like, including myself, in a Hollywood situation."
 In addition, she had long wanted to work with both Allen and Rickman.
 Once Parisot replaced Ramis, Weaver lobbied Parisot to cast her, insisting that Madison needed to be blonde and have large breasts to capture the humor of a sci-fi production.
 She was surprised when she got the role.
 Weaver said that this role, given some of her personal insecurities, was closer to "telling the truth about myself and science fiction" compared to her performance as Ripley in the Alien films.
 She wore a blonde wig (which she kept after production) and an enhanced bosom, which many of the crew said gave Weaver a new personality.
-Weaver often left the set in costume and returned to her hotel to admire herself, saying that she "loved being a starlet".
+Weaver often left the set in costume and returned to her hotel to admire herself, saying that she "loved being a starlet."

 Tony Shalhoub originally auditioned for Guy Fleegman until Sam Rockwell was cast.
 Shalhoub was cast as Fred Kwan and worked with Parisot to develop the character.
 Kwan was loosely based on David Carradine, who was a non-Asian in an Asian role in the television series Kung Fu.
 Additionally, it was rumored that Carradine frequently acted while under the influence of drugs.
 Although Shalhoub could not overtly portray a "stoner" in a PG-13 film, he insisted that Kwan should always be shown eating to subtly reference the stoner stereotype.

 Rockwell, who wanted to develop a more serious dramatic acting career, initially considered declining the role after he was cast.
-He eventually recognized that several successful dramatic actors had done comedy roles early on, and his friend Kevin Spacey persuaded him to take the part.
+He eventually recognized that several successful dramatic actors had done comedy roles early on, and fellow actor Kevin Spacey persuaded him to take the part.
 He was the last of the main actors to be cast.
 Rockwell fashioned Fleegman after cowardly characters from other films, such as John Turturro's Bernie in Miller's Crossing, Bill Paxton's Private Hudson in Aliens, and Michael Keaton's "Blaze" in Night Shift.
 Rockwell drank a lot of coffee before certain scenes to help create the over-excitement and jitters associated with the character.
 Rockwell's character's name, Guy Fleegman, is a homage to Guy Vardaman, a little-known actor who worked extensively on Star Trek either as a stand-in or in bit roles.
 Rockwell and Shalhoub improvised some dialog to contrast Fleegman as an alarmist while Kwan was always nonchalant.
 Daryl Mitchell had worked with Parisot on Home Fries, and Parisot felt he was the perfect choice to play Webber.
-David Alan Grier was the second choice.
+David Alan Grier was "head to head" with Mitchell for the part, according to Mitchell.